Universal chiral quasi-steady states in periodically driven many-body systems: Stroboscopic dynamics using the extended zone Hamiltonian

 (We use Dirac bra-ket notation for states in the physical Hilbert space, whereas vectors in the extended space are written without Dirac notation.)
 We relate the ``evolved'' state in the extended space to a state in the physical Hilbert space at stroboscopic times $t = \tau = NT$ by summing over the harmonic components of $\varphi_{\mathrm{ext}}(\tau)$: $\vert\varphi_{\mathrm{ext}}(t = NT)\rangle=e^{-i\varepsilon NT}\sum_{m}\vert\varphi^{(m)}\rangle$.
 At these stroboscopic times, we find that $\vert\psi(t=nT)\rangle$ and $\vert\varphi_{\mathrm{ext}}(t=nT)\rangle$ coincide.

 The reasoning above can be extended to the time evolution of an arbitrary initial state, $\vert\psi_{0}\rangle$.
-This is done by expanding $\vert\psi_{0}\rangle$ in terms of Floquet eigenstates, considering the time evolution with respect to either $H(t)$ or $\mathcal{H}$, and comparing the time-evolved wavefunctions at times $t=nT$.
+This is done by expanding $\vert\psi_{0}\rangle$ in terms of Floquet eigenstates, considering the time evolution with respect to either $H(t)$ or $\mathcal{H}$, and comparing the time-evolved wave functions at times $t=nT$.